 I like religious belief, religious convictions.
 I think the main place it belongs is in one’s own heart.
 And so I don’t think personal beliefs should be imposed on others.
 And regardless of how difficult this life can get, there is a hereafter, a heaven.
 Sometimes life is really bad for certain people.
 They live miserable lives and then they just die, eventually.
 There seems to be no happy ending or redeeming grace for them, for certain sufferers, during this life.
 There’s no redemption for them.

 And so I’m a lapsed Muslim.
 (But I perform the ritual prayers as often as I can; and I read a lot, I read the Qur’an and the books of Hadith; and I fast whenever I can and observe the month of Ramadan as best I can; and etc., etc. I’m not strictly observing, though.
 I’m semi-lapsed; I’m semi-practicing.)
 And I’m trying my best to live a healthy life, an altruistic life.
 I don’t judge anyone for anything, because I think god loves us all equally.
 I’m honestly just counting down the days until I kick the bucket and pass away; I don’t care about hardly anything anymore.
 I’ve overcome a lot, but I can’t wait until I just cross over to the other side.
 I’m honestly ‘so done’ with this life, I think.
-I did what I came here to do.
-And, I’m not a huge fan of life on earth.
-It’s filled with ups and downs, and I’d rather just have 24/7 peace and tranquility, love and happiness.
+I did what I came here to do..
+And I’m not a huge fan of life on earth.
+It’s filled with ups and downs, and I’d rather just have 24/7 peace and tranquility, love and happiness..

 I believe in logical, rational thought; I believe in supreme empathy and humaneness, and not hurting anyone in word or deed; and I believe in doing and being the best you can—individual effort and responsibility.
 (Which then spills over into community effort and responsibility…). | That’s about it.
 I mean I’m not really that political in any way; and I’m not exceptionally interested in anything, that much.
 This has been a slow and somewhat painful realization for me; that I’m not extremely interested in anything in particular.
-I like reading, and literature; and I like art, music, and nature, and a few other things.
+I mean I like reading, literature, art, music, nature, and a few other things.
 But I often feel that I don’t really care about anything that much, and this in itself is sad.
 Well I think this has to do with my existential crisis and worries; there’s a vacuum and an underlying worry about life.
 “Why are we here?
 Is there a god?
 It feels weird being here.”
 And etc. It’s an emptiness and a sort of dark hole.
 I mean I’m also a diagnosed schizophrenic, and I take meds for it.
 I guess I also deal with clinical depression and anxiety.
 I’m on Abilify and Zoloft, my daily meds. :3

 Lastly, in terms of religion, I might be religiously unaffiliated.
 And I’m a universalist Muslim.
 I believe in God, and I pray as often as I can, in various forms—the Muslim ritual prayer routine; supplication; journaling; walking in nature; altruistic work, community service work; meditation; etc. But I’m not a literalist or a legalist, and so I don’t believe in having to follow religious doctrine, religious prescriptions.
 I believe in the spirit of all religious faiths, and not necessarily the letter of the law(s).
 We’re all children of god, and we’re all important and good.
 We’re all gonna enter heaven eventually, all of us.💛 -e.